Edinburgh - NbS enhancing health, wealth and sustainability

 Objective:

-Key documents for green space and NBS at local level are the Local Development Plan and the Open Space Strategy.
+Key documents for green space and NbS at local level are the Local Development Plan and the Open Space Strategy.
 The Local Development Plan seeks to protect and enhance the environment and address the challenge of climate change.
 This will be partly achieved by using new development projects to enhance the green network.
 The Plan also identifies areas for conservation, and the different functions and benefits of urban green space are considered in terms of their contribution to the environment as well as their social and economic value.

 The CEC’s Open Space Strategy seeks to address the main challenges by promoting healthy lifestyles, mitigating and adapting to climate change and making good use of land by ensuring the provision of new open spaces, often as part of new developments.
 This will help compensate for the decrease in financial resources available for new green spaces.
 The Strategy also seeks to create or improve access to existing spaces, as well as making strategically significant improvements to such spaces, and includes a proposal to increase the number of allotments and community gardens.
 As an example, the National Health Service Lothian proposes the creation of new community gardens as part of a redevelopment masterplan at the Royal Edinburgh Hospital in Morningside.
 Encouraging small-scale communal food growing areas in tenement backgreens (shared green spaces behind tenement squares), often facilitated by the Edinburgh Community Backgreens Initiative, can help meet sustainability and health objectives.